m-Py/must-link-anticlustering/Supplementary_Materials/supplementary_materials.md

 \caption{Average \textit{p} values in dependence of the number of batches and the number of variables.
 Higher \textit{p} values indicate better balance.
 Anticlustering maintained a comparable level of balance in all conditions.
 OSAT's performance decreased with increasing number of variables most strongly.}\label{fig:unnamed-chunk-7}
 \end{figure}

+Figure 2 illustrates the average *p*-values in dependence of the number of variables ($M$) and the number of batches ($K$).
+When increasing the number of variables from 2 to 5, the average *p*-value for OSAT declined from 0.99 to 0.72 whereas the average *p*-value for anticlustering remained greater than 0.99.
+PSBA also demonstrated a decrease in *p*-value when increasing the number of variables, but less so than OSAT (from 0.99 to 0.91).

+Figures 3 and 4 display the results of the simulation study aggregating via the size of the data set (*N*, categorized for the purpose of illustration) and the number of categories per variable *P*, respectively.
+Increasing the number of categories per variable aggravated finding balance for OSAT and PSBA, while again, anticlustering was mostly unaffected.
+Increasing the number of samples led to improved balance for the OSAT method, while it was generally outperformed by anticlustering as well as PSBA.

 \begin{figure}